billyquizboi/abyssonym-encrouter/README.md

 This codebase adds documentation to an existing tool used for step and encounter routing in FFVI.
 Much respect to the original author.

-# Disclaimer

-Any reference to rom in this codebase specifically means one that was obtained through an accepted legal process for personal use only in whichever jurisdiction(s) is/are applicable.

-Documentation here and any additions to the codebase are provided as-is purely for informational purposes without implied or expressed warranty or guarantee of any kind.

 # How to run

 *Note: The original encrouter appears to have run on python 2.
 This codebase contains modifications relative to the original which made it compatible with python 3.*